Rakibul-islam94/Rakibul-islam94/README.md

 **👨‍🏫 About Me**

 I currently study in computer science and engineering(cse) in Begum Rokeya University, Rangpur(BRUR).
 I'm very passionate about problem solving with programming.
-So, I do problem solving in different platforms like Hackerrank, Leetcode, Codeforces.
-Now, I'm a professional Reactjs and React native developer as well with clean concepts and projects.
+So, I do problem solving in different platforms like Hackerrank, Leetcode and Codeforces.
+Now, I'm a professional Reactjs and React native developer as well with clean concepts and creative projects.

 ### Skills
-- Solid foundation on html and css.
+- Solid foundation on core html and css.
 - Css framework(Tailwind css).
-- Solid concept on core javascript and oop.
+- Solid concept on core javascript and its oop.
 - Strong foundation on Reactjs.
-- strong foundation on React native.
+- Strong foundation on React native.

 ### Projects
-- 4 web application with Tailwind css and recatjs.
+- 4 web applications with Tailwind css and Recatjs.
-- 3 clone mobile apps with react native.
+- 3 clone mobile apps with React native.
 ### Education
 | Institution | Degree | Year |
 |-------------|---------|------|